OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ![Environment variables for mule](environment-variables.png)

 By default, the Mule Community Runtime runs in the foreground.
-To configure it to run as a service, follow the Mulesoft documentation:
+To configure it to run as a service, follow the MuleSoft documentation:

 - [Configuring Mule as a Linux or daemon](https://docs.mulesoft.com/mule-runtime/3.9/configuring-mule-as-a-linux-or-unix-daemon)
 - [Configuring Mule as a Windows service](https://docs.mulesoft.com/mule-runtime/3.9/configuring-mule-as-a-windows-service)